pure-soul-kk/pure-soul-kk/README.md

 <h1>About Me:</h1>

 Just an oridnary, no-one special, 18-year-old just starting out in coding.
-I'm really into programming, tech, and anime.
+I'm really into programming, tech, anime and reading books.

 <h2>So, what am i doing these days?</h2>

 I usually code, study, watch anime, listen to music.
 I'm diving into a few coding languages, and I try to make time for fun stuff too.

-- I am currently studying in Class 11
+- I am currently studying in Class 12

 - I am currently learning Java, Python and Android Rom Development.